 The team beat Tri-County Technical High School 11-2 on April 9.

-Zachary McMahon is a sophomore student at Old Colony Regional Vocational Technical High School.
+Zachary McMahon is a sophomore at Old Colony Regional Vocational Technical High School.